 Additional Educational Needs

 Royal Rise Primary School welcomes all children and is committed to helping every pupil achieve their best from both an educational and a developmental perspective.
 Teachers ensure that their lessons are engaging and challenging for all pupils.
-For detailed information about the provision and care of children with additional educational needs, please see our SEND Policy and Accessibility Plan by clicking on the links below.
+For detailed information about the provision and care of children with additional educational needs, please see our SEND Policy and Accessibility Plan on our School Polices Page.

 Every child’s development is carefully monitored through Pupil Progress Review meetings six times a year.
 ‘Gifted and Talented’ students are identified by the teachers and reviewed annually.
 We endeavour to nurture these pupils both in class and also through local initiatives such as the Maths Challenge at Tonbridge Girls Grammar School and courses for Able Writers.
 Some students have additional educational needs and require extra support and specialist teaching resources.
 Our experienced and dedicated staff deliver the following: